 Review summary: Olympus E-300 vs Nikon D5600

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-300 or the Nikon D5600 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus Evolt E-300: